tuncaykocak/tuncaykocak.github.io/_posts/2016-07-01-images-size-for-better-performance.markdown

 comments: "true"
 ---

-<p>I would like to thank <a href="http://designyourownblog.com/about-dyob/">Marianne</a>, owner of <a href="http://designyourownblog.com/">DESIGN YOUR OWN BLOG</a> who gave me permission to link to her post where she is talking about blog image performance.</p>
+<p>I would like to thank <a href="http://designyourownblog.com/Hakkında-dyob/">Marianne</a>, owner of <a href="http://designyourownblog.com/">DESIGN YOUR OWN BLOG</a> who gave me permission to link to her post where she is talking Hakkında blog image performance.</p>

 > Is blog image performance necessary?
 >